dmarx/disco/NOTES.md

          #'prompt': "A close-up view of an overgrown tree in the Amazonian jungle, by Asher Brown Durand and Ivan Shishkin, oil painting trending on Artstation HQ.",
     #'prompt': "A close-up view of leaves in a dense jungle, by Asher Brown Durand, matte painting trending on artstation.",Photorealistic Paintings of Ivan Shishkin

+   'prompt':"A beautiful wilderness in which a lonely monolith glowing by Caspar David Friedrich, matte painting trending on artstation HQ.",

       #'prompt': "A scenic view of dragons flying above the clouds, by David Noton and Asher Brown Durand, a large and very detailed matte painting, trending on art-station.",
     'prompt': "A close-up view of a baroque photorealistic octopus, artstation CGSociety, matte painting trending on artstation HQ.", #matte painting trending